chrishunt/healthyhacker/jekyll/_posts/2014-07-26-why-i-use-vim.md

 If this seems like a bit too much right now, scale down the workout by choosing a smaller pyramid.
 You might surprise yourself.
 Take breaks as necessary, but go as fast as possible.
-Let me know how you do in the comments!

 [**@chrishunt:**](https://twitter.com/chrishunt) 7 minutes, 30 seconds